Pequannock Township, New Jersey: Education

 Pequannock Township High School with 701 students in grades 9–12.

-Holy Spirit School is a Catholic school serving pre-kindergarten through eighth grade operated under the auspices of the Roman Catholic Diocese of Paterson.Morris County, Roman Catholic Diocese of Paterson Catholic Schools Office.
-Accessed February 22, 2023.
+Holy Spirit School is a Catholic school serving pre-kindergarten through eighth grade operated under the auspices of the Roman Catholic Diocese of Paterson.
 In addition, there is Kolbe Immaculata School, a non-diocesan Catholic school for grades 1–8; the Netherlands Reformed Christian School (PreK–12); and Chancellor Academy, a school founded in 1983 that serves students in sixth through twelfth grades who have not succeeded in a traditional school structure.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 63.41 mi of roadways, of which 50.67 mi were maintained by the municipality, 8.54 mi by Morris County and 4.20 mi by the New Jersey Department of Transportation.

 Two major roadways exist within the township; Interstate 287 runs for 1.4 mi across the northwest corner and Route 23 runs for 2.8 mi along the eastern boundary.